-During difficult times, like COVID-19, line managers must support, encourage and guide their teams.
-As always, they also need to manage performance and be ready to have difficult conversations if productivity falls below acceptable levels.
-What was ‘acceptable’ pre-COVID-19 has likely been flexed for employees managing the changing pressures of a COVID-19 world (work-related and in their personal lives as well) – but it’s unlikely that managers will be able to avoid under-performance conversations altogether.
+Along with offering support and encouragement to their employees, they also must be ready to have difficult conversations if productivity falls below acceptable levels.
+What was ‘acceptable’ pre-COVID-19 has likely been flexed for employees managing the changing pressures of a post-COVID-19 world (work-related and in their personal lives as well) – but it’s unlikely that managers will be able to avoid under-performance conversations altogether.

 In-person conversations were the typical way to manage poor performance in the past.
-So, how can managers ‘manage’ bad performance during lockdown, when the opportunities for face-to-face weekly meetings, check-ins and appraisals are gone?
+But, how can managers ‘manage’ bad performance with remote workers, when the opportunities for face-to-face weekly meetings, check-ins and appraisals may not always be possible?

-Whilst there is no easy answer to managing poor-performance remotely, one thing is certain: managers can’t shy away from the problem, because ignoring it may cause even more issues in the long run.
+Whilst there is no easy answer to managing poor performances remotely, one thing is certain: managers can’t shy away from the problem, because ignoring it may cause even more issues in the long run.